 Eligibility is limited for the Amex Offers discussed in this post.
 Enrollment is required in the Amex Offers section of your account before redeeming.

 Tax season — a time of stress for many — is upon us.
-Not only does the process of filing tax returns present a challenge, but the fear of an unexpected tax bill also can be a source of anxiety for taxpayers.
+Not only does the process of filing tax returns present a challenge, but the fear of an unexpected tax bill can also be a source of anxiety for taxpayers.
 Even if you don't owe the IRS, you may still have to pay to get your taxes done.
-To that end, finding ways to save along the way can ease the burden of filing your taxes.
+To that end, finding ways to save throughout the process can ease the burden of filing your taxes.

 Here are the various methods to save money when preparing your taxes.

-While the list below is certainly not exhaustive, many opportunities exist to save when preparing and filing a tax return:
+While the list below is certainly not exhaustive, there are many opportunities to save when preparing and filing a tax return:

 - Bank savings programs like Amex Offers, Chase Offers, and Citi Merchant Offers